aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 ```

 A new taxi vendor «Acme» has been joined to our aggregator.
-Their developers didn't read the aggregator API docs very carefully and used `dest` instead of `destination` in URL.
+Their developers did not read the aggregator API docs very carefully and used `dest` instead of `destination` in URL.
 Suppose, there is no way to fix this on their side.

 What would happen to our architecture?
 Obviously, we'd need to add a special case.
 Requests from «Acme» drivers should be processed using a different set of rules.